UCSC faculty, staff and currently enrolled students. Community patrons and UC alumni should consult with their local public library.

 We will inform you by e-mail about the arrival of ILL materials.
 Therefore, it is very important that an accurate e-mail address is included with each request.
 Inquiries about the status of a request may be made to the ILL office via e-mail email@example.com or phone 459-2234.
 The status of your request may be monitored at My ILL Requests.

 Materials are held for pickup at the Circulation Desk of either McHenry Library or the Science & Engineering Library.
 Materials must be picked up by the person making the request or their proxy.
 Present your UCSC library card and photo ID to pickup the material.
 For materials delivered via the web, borrowers will be emailed with instructions on how to retrieve the item.
+Effective July 1, 2014, items will be held for 14 days or by their due date, whichever is sooner.

 ILL due dates and other restrictions (library use only, no photocopying, no renewal, etc.) are set by the lending library.
 The date due and lending restrictions are noted on the strap wrapped around each item.
 You may also find additional information or restrictions on your ILL item by checking the request details at: My ILL Requests ... show me how.